-As described in Notes 6 and 7 to the consolidated financial statements, the carrying amount of the Company's sole reporting unit, consisting of intangible assets, goodwill, and the associated deferred tax liability was \$4,448,896 as at December 31, 2022, and is a significant portion (31%) of the Company's total assets.
-As discussed in notes 2(l) 2(m) and 2(n) to the consolidated financial statements, the Company performs impairment testing on an annual basis or whenever events or changes in circumstances indicate that the carrying value of a reporting unit may exceed its recoverable amount.
-During the year ended December 31, 2022, the Company determined that no impairment was necessary.
+As described in Notes 6 and 7 to the consolidated financial statements, the carrying amount of the Company's sole reporting unit, consisting of intangible assets, and goodwill, was \$3,903,158 as at December 31, 2023 and is a significant portion (33%) of the Company's total assets.
+As discussed in notes 2(1), 2(m) and 2(n) to the consolidated financial statements, the Company performs impairment testing on an annual basis or whenever events or changes in circumstances indicate that the carrying value of a reporting unit may exceed its recoverable amount.
+During the year ended December 31, 2023, the Company determined that no impairment was necessary.